 I’d been experimenting all winter with using citric acid to clean rust off garden tools that I, in my easy distractability, tend to leave out in the elements.
 As it turns out, the basic combination of citric acid, water, and time completely removes rust from metal.
 I was pretty thrilled, especially after trying and mostly failing to remove rust from tools with caustic chemicals like CLR and The Works.
 A common ingredient in canning recipes, citric acid is an organic acid a little stronger than vinegar, depending on the concentration you mix it in.

-2018 Update: I’ve loved reading your feedback on this article and how many of you have found this tutorial useful!
-A lot of the comments have suggested “just” using vinegar and soaking a little longer, but to have success with vinegar takes several weeks and LOTS of vinegar, so the math work out in favor of Citric Acid.
+2019 Update: I’ve loved reading your feedback on this article and how many of you have found this tutorial useful!
+FYI A lot of the comments have suggested replacing citric acid with vinegar and soaking a little longer, but to have success with vinegar takes several weeks and more money’s worth of vinegar, so for a faster, cheaper result, stick with the Citric Acid.

 Supplies You’ll Need:

 A bucket or plastic container large enough to hold your rusted object(s)

 Pure Citric Acid – You can buy this wherever canning supplies are sold, however, the pricing on citric acid sold for canning includes a huge markup.
 As of spring 2019, Ball brand citric acid is priced over $1/ounce but a 5 lb bag of food-grade Citric Acid is 18¢/ounce.